List of Port Vale F.C. managers: History

-The appointment of 34-year-old Gordon Lee in May 1968 revitalized the club.
+The appointment of 34-year-old Gordon Lee in May 1968 revitalised the club.
 Lee guided the club to promotion out of the Fourth Division at the end of the 1969–70 season, before he left to manage Blackburn Rovers in January 1974.
 Club legend and record appearance holder Roy Sproson took charge in January 1974, only to leave in acrimonious circumstances in October 1977.
 Bobby Smith was appointed as manager the following month and, despite overseeing a relegation at the Vale, was hired as Swindon Town's new boss in May 1978.
 His assistant, Dennis Butler, stepped up to the head role at the Vale and spent big on transfers with very little success.
 Butler left by mutual consent in August 1979 and Stoke City legend Alan Bloor took the reins, only to resign four months later after finding that management was not for him.
 With the club at a low ebb, John McGrath took over.
 His strict disciplinarian style won the club promotion in 1982–83.
 He was unable to build on this success and left in December 1983, with relegation almost guaranteed.
 John Rudge was promoted from assistant to manager and over the next 15 years would prove himself to be the best manager in the club's history.
 He led the "Valiants" to promotion in 1985–86 and again in 1988–89 after success in the play-off final.
 Though relegation came in 1991–92, he rebuilt and led the club to the Football League Trophy in 1993 and promotion back into the second tier at the end of the 1993–94 season.